rajnue/app-mod-accelerators/README.md

 ## Running the project

 The project includes a live-reloading static server on port `3003` (you can change the port in `package.json`), which will build, launch, and rebuild the app whenever you change application code.
-To start the server, run:
+To start the server, run: `npm start`

 ## Testing